neo4jrb/neo4j-core/README.md

 New features:

-* investigate: neo4j-core should provide one API to both the Embedded database and the Neo4j Server
+* neo4j-core should provide one API to both the Embedded database and the Neo4j Server
-* investigate: support for both Cypher and REST implementation of Neo4j::Node and Neo4j::Relationship API.
+* support for both Cypher and REST implementation of Neo4j::Node and Neo4j::Relationship API.
 * auto commit is default (neo4j-core)

 Removed features: